About COVID-19 and children

 COVID-19 can make people sick with cold-like and flu-like symptoms.

 COVID-19 spreads easily through sneezing, coughing, breathing, talking and hand contact.
-The virus can also live on objects that have been in contact with an infected person’s mouth, nose, hands or body fluids.
-This means the virus can spread if you touch an infected object.
+Also, the virus can live on objects that have been in contact with an infected person’s mouth, nose, hands or body fluids.
+This means the virus can spread if you touch an object contaminated with COVID-19.

 Australian, state and territory health department websites have the latest and most reliable information and advice about COVID-19.
 You can also call the Coronavirus Helpline on 1800 020 080 or Healthdirect on 1800 022 222.